-Is Iraq Winnable?by Robert
+Is Iraq Winnable?

 In a recent Slate article, Christopher Hitchens lays into James Baker, head of the Iraq Study Group.
 Hitchens: “Baker was quoted as saying, with great self-satisfaction, that nobody ever asks him any more about the decision to leave Saddam Hussein in power in 1991.”